 Moth balls are poisonous & if a child should pick one up.

 Go to the dollar store and buy a box of mothballs and place them about a foot apart at the edge of your yard.
 Dogs and cats will move on and not bother you.
+You might have to replace them about once a month because of rain and sun but mothballs will not hurt your grass or bushes.

 I had read about the mothballs, but was scared a child would pick them up, so I used Crystal Light plastic containers, poked holes in the lids, filled about 1/4 full, and placed them along the edge of my beds.
 Since I have plants almost to the sidewalk, the foliage conceals the containers.
 It has helped some.
 I did call the authorities on one girl who let her dog pee while I was out there working.
 I pleaded with her in a kind tone to please not let her dog do that, as I worked in my yard alot, and it was gross.
 I also kills plants.
 She knew that, because I was working in it many times when she walked by before.
+After that, she started bringing him after dark and letting him do more than pee.
+After having my fill of it, I called animal control and he was even repulsed by it.
+It told me to watch and next time it happened to call immediately, and describe her and the dog.
+I did and he caught her and warned her telling her that I could press charges.
+Now she crosses the street when she walks by.
+I dislike being at odds with people, but my yard is a display and many drive down my street to enjoy it, so it is not like she didn't know.
+One deserves respect!

 I'm with the answer above, Deeli, report them to the Mayor or dog catcher.
 Moth balls do work.
 I don't say anything to dog owner, just do the above.
 Good luck.